Decentralized Learning in Online Queuing Systems: A decentralized algorithm

 \end{lemma}

 \cref{lemma:psi} indeed ensures that the probability of collision between two queues remains small when they have close estimates.
 Unfortunately, the regularity constant is exponential in $K^2$, which yields a similar dependency in the stability bound of \cref{thm:stability}.
 The existence of a \mappsi\ with polynomial regularity constants remains unknown, even without computational considerations.
 The design of a better \mappsi\ is left open for future work and would directly improve the stability bounds, using the general result given by \cref{thm:stabilityblackbox} in \cref{app:blackbox}.
+The number of accumulated packets yet remain reasonably small in the experiments of \cref{sec:simulations}, suggesting that the bound given by \cref{lemma:psi} is not tight and might be improved in future work.